1914 – 1918

-The effects of conflict on daily life at Platt School during the Second World War were far more palpable than in World War One.
+The effects of conflict on daily life at Platt School during the Second World War were far more palpable than in in the First.
 Despite Zeppelin raids and later bombing by aircraft over Britain between 1915 and 1918, the parish of Platt remained largely untouched by the physical effects of the conflict, and local people were able to go about their ordinary lives unhindered.

 On 31 August 1939, three days before war with Germany was declared, the school closed in the afternoon in accordance with emergency arrangements received from Maidstone relating to the evacuation of children.
 Traditionally the school had always shut for about a month at the end of August for the hop-picking holiday, and so the closure coincided with this.

 At the start of the new term on 25 September, changes at the school had already become evident with the inclusion of pupils from Shooters Hill Boys School and the Convent School, who had all been evacuated to the area.
 Initially, the boys were taught in the morning session (afternoons from late October), whilst the ‘native’ children attended in the afternoon with those from the Convent School.

 Throughout the war, the school also accommodated students from the McMillan School near Wrotham, who were sent out on work experience to educational establishments in the area.
 As the ‘phoney’ war set in and bombs did not immediately begin raining down as many expected, large numbers of evacuated children returned home to their families.
 The Shooters Hill School relocated in its entirety to Kippington Grange in Sevenoaks, and no further mention is made of the Convent children in the school log book, who we can only assume also moved elsewhere, or returned home.